-Integrity – do what is right.
+-Integrity – do what is right.
 We treat one another with compassion and respect, seeking to always take the high road.
-We only provide services that we are capable of delivering and that we know work.
+We only provide services that we are capable of delivering and that we know are of value.

-Create sustainable, repeatable value.
+-Create sustainable, repeatable value.
 Our revenue is a direct reflection of the value we create for others.
-A thing is not worth doing unless it creates measurable value for one or more of our stakeholders – clients, volunteers, or community.
+A thing is not worth doing unless it creates measurable value for one or more of our stakeholders – clients, volunteers, and community.

-Evidence Informed Programing.
-As proud of the programs and services we provide as we are, everything we offer at Veith House must be designed intentionally, with clear goals as how the Community will benefit, with proven methods of success demonstrable.
-We owe it to ourselves, our clientele, and our community to offer the highest quality of service and programs available, and therefore we draw from interdisciplinary research for proof of success.
+-Evidence Informed Programing - Everything we offer at Veith House is intentionally designed, with clear goals as to how the communities we serve will benefit with continuous review and adaptations as needed.
+We owe it to ourselves, our clientele, and our communities to offer the highest quality of service and programs available.
+We consistently draw from interdisciplinary standards and research for success.